-(see Figure 15), Smithson's use of both subject matter and layout seems rooted in a similar territory to that of the infinite possibilities for cross referencing content, as presented by Art & Language in their later work "Index 01" (see Figure 17).
+So, despite there being no obvious connection between the integrated arrangement of Smithson's article and the single-column, un-illustrated, essay-like texts of the Art-Language journal (Fig. 15), Smithson's use of both subject matter and layout seems rooted in a similar territory to that of the infinite possibilities for cross referencing content, as presented by Art & Language in their later work "Index 01" (Fig. 17).

 And it seems apt then to refer to a 1970 text by Art & Language's Ian Burn and Mel Ramsden.
-This text seems to present not only an end point for this discussion but also perhaps a starting point for thinking about subsequent post-Conceptual engagements, which have seen a shift from the distribution of text-based artworks through print toward practices that are situated entirely within the interactive and networked channels of digital publishing:
+This text seems to present not only an end point for this discussion but also perhaps a starting point for thinking about subsequent post-Conceptual engagements, which have seen a shift from the distribution of text-based artworks through print toward practices that are situated entirely within the interactive and networked channels of digital publishing: 32

-Since an art object by now "might conceivably be anything on the face of this planet," then "it would be dumb to insist on nominating an analytic art construct (i.e., this paper) as an 'artwork.'"
+Since an art object by now "might conceivably be anything on the face of this planet," then "it would be dumb to insist on nominating an analytic art construct (i.e., this paper) as an 'artwork."33

-Indeed, as Osborne observes with reference to this text:

-Conceptual artists [had] turned their concern not to "the proliferation of designated signifieds" but to the "semiotic mosaic" from which meaning was derived...
-[This was the new question:] How was the "continuum," the system, the structure-as-a-whole itself to be made the content of the work?
+Indeed, as Osborne observes with reference to this text: Conceptual artists [had] turned their concern not to "the proliferation of designated signifieds" but to the "semiotic mosaic" from which meaning was derived...
+[This was the new question:] How was the "continuum," the system, the structure-as-a-whole itself to be made the content of the work?34